willstepp/writings/aria/aria.md

 "Stop fucking around, I'm serious."

 "How can I not fuck around, what you're saying isn't logical.
 Why would you convert a sound file to an image?
 Conceptually it doesn't make sense.
-It's like asking me, why is the grass red?"
+It's like asking me, why is the grass blue, why is the sky green?”

 "Just bear with me."

 "The grass is green."

 "I know it is, humor me."

+“The sky is blue.”

 "Well, assuming you don't care what the output is, which is the biggest red flag in my opinion, as long as the converter understood how to parse the source into something that can be translated into the target, you could do it in realtime, as a stream at least.
 Modern computers are that fast for sure, even a smartphone.
 If we're talking just images, sound, video."